dogweather/forkful/content/en/c/data-formats-and-serialization/working-with-xml.md

   \ documents using various libraries.
 Programmers engage with XML due to its\u2026"
 lastmod: '2024-03-13T22:45:00.532734-06:00'
 model: gpt-4-0125-preview
-summary: "Working with XML in C involves parsing, querying, and manipulating XML documents\
+summary: Working with XML in C involves parsing, querying, and manipulating XML documents using various libraries.
-  \ using various libraries.
-Programmers engage with XML due to its\u2026"
 title: Working with XML
 weight: 40
 ---